HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 * Knowledge Artifact URL
 * Base 64 encoded medication resource specified in `selections`
 * An ID created by concatenating the system and code from the “medicationCodeableConcept” of the medication resource (used for retrieving a medication resource during `order-sign`)
+* Base 64 encoded summary, detail, and indicator from the CDS cards returned

 ### <span style="color:silver"> 3.6.1 </span> Scenario - Order-select with 1 medication that triggers a branch
 {:.no_toc}